usdoj-crt/beta-ada/_pages/_topics/mobility-devices.md

 ---
 title: Mobility Devices
 description: Some people with disabilities use mobility devices to get around, such as walkers, wheelchairs, or other power-driven devices.
 People with disabilities may use a variety of mobility devices based on their needs.
-permalink: /topics/mobility-devices/
 lead: |-
   Some people with disabilities use mobility devices to get around, such as walkers, wheelchairs, or other power-driven devices.
 People with disabilities may use a variety of mobility devices based on their needs.

   In the ADA, these mobility devices fall into two main categories:
   1. Wheelchairs (manual or power-driven) and manually powered devices
   2. Other power-driven mobility devices (OPDMDs)
 card:
   title: Mobility Devices
   description: |-